-South Africans have a favourite pot to cook in, it’s called the Potjie Pot.
-Over the centuries, many meals have been cooked in these wonderful pots.
+South Africans have a favorite pot to cook in, it’s called the Potjie Pot.

 But first, let’s take a look at the history of the Potjie Pot.

 The Potjie Pot is made from Cast Iron and it is black.
 It has three legs and is designed to stand on an open fire.
 It can be traced back to the 1500s when witches used them to cook and perform ceremonies.